WDRB

 WDRB (channel 41) is a television station in Louisville, Kentucky, United States, affiliated with the Fox network.
-It is owned by Block Communications alongside Salem, Indiana–licensed dual CW/MyNetworkTV affiliate WBKI (channel 58).
-The two stations share studios on West Muhammad Ali Boulevard (near US 150) in downtown Louisville; WDRB's transmitter is located in rural northeastern Floyd County, Indiana (northeast of Floyds Knobs).
+It is owned by Gray Media alongside NBC affiliate WAVE (channel 3) and dual CW/MyNetworkTV affiliate WBKI (channel 58).
+WDRB and WBKI share studios on West Muhammad Ali Boulevard (near US 150) in downtown Louisville; WDRB's transmitter is located in rural northeastern Floyd County, Indiana (northeast of Floyds Knobs).

-WDRB went on the air in February 1971 as the first independent station in the Louisville market, being owned in turn by a Missouri consortium, the Minneapolis Star & Tribune Company, and Block.
+WDRB went on the air in February 1971 as the first independent station in the Louisville market, being owned in turn by a Missouri consortium, the Minneapolis Star & Tribune Company, and Block Communications.
 It affiliated with Fox at the network's launch in 1986 and began producing local newscasts in 1990.
 Initially starting with just one newscast at 10 p.m., in the 2000s and 2010s it expanded its news operation into morning and evening time slots.
+Gray Media, owner of WAVE, acquired WDRB and WBKI in 2026.

 History

 The first construction permit for channel 41 in Louisville was issued in 1953 to Robert Rounsaville, owner of WLOU (1350 AM), Louisville's first Black-oriented radio station.
 The station, if built, would have been the first Black-oriented TV station in the country.
 However, the construction of WQXL-TV depended on the success of the first of three planned stations, Atlanta's WQXI-TV, which failed and left the air in 1955.
 The permit remained active for several more years; the call letters were changed to WTAM-TV, and in 1963 the permit was sold to Producers, Inc., of Evansville, Indiana, but no station ever materialized.
 Producers was related to the Polaris Corporation, which in Louisville owned WKYW (900 AM).